-- Line Managers and Senior Leadership members who manage a member of Teaching or Support Staff. - Managers with authority to hold Informal Sickness Absence Meetings are: - Line Managers and Senior Leadership members who manage a member of Teaching or Support Staff. - Senior Managers with authority to hold Stage One Meetings (and review other Senior Manager's Stage 1 decisions at appeal) are:
+- Managers with authority to have a return-to-work discussion are Line Managers and Senior Leadership members who manage a member of Teaching or Support Staff. - Managers with authority to hold Informal Sickness Absence Meetings are Line Managers and Senior Leadership members who manage a member of Teaching or Support Staff. - Senior Managers with authority to hold Stage One Meetings (and review other Senior Manager's Stage 1 decisions at appeal) are members of the Senior Leadership Team (SLT).